Leadership is not about being in charge. It’s about taking care of those in your charge.” – Simon Sinek.

-Here we are decoding his leadership style, personality traits, and more to understand him better and learn from it.
+Here we are decoding his leadership style, personality traits, and more to understand him better and learn from them.

 He was Perceptive

-Mandela was always perceptive his approach towards understanding the people he wants to serve.
+Mandela was always perceptive his approach to understanding the people he wanted to serve.

 He knew how critical is to understand the background of the people to really connect with them.

-A leader needs to be perceptive in order to penetrate through the hearts and minds of the people he or she aims to.
+A leader needs to be perceptive in order to penetrate the hearts and minds of the people he or she aims to reach.

 Mandela also was great at identifying the true nature of the people and their potential as well.

-He is never judged for who they are but always seems what they can be.
-He was perceptive enough to not form an opinion of a person from their initial impression.
+He is never judged for who they are but always seems to be what they can be.
+He was perceptive enough not to form an opinion of a person from their initial impression.

 He truly believes everyone deserves a chance to reach their full potential.